paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 ### Statutory Notes

 #### References in Text
 The Education Amendments of 1978, referred to in subsecs. (g)(1) and (p)(1), is Pub.
 L. 95–561, Nov.
 1, 1978, 92 Stat.
-2143, as amended.
+2143.
 Title XI of the Act is classified principally to chapter 22 (§ 2001 et seq.) of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title of 1978 Amendment note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 #### Prior Provisions
 A prior section 7426, Pub.
 L. 89–10, title VII, § 7116, as added Pub.
 L. 103–382, title I, § 101, Oct.
 20, 1994, 108 Stat.
 3723, related to applications for grants, prior to the general amendment of former subchapter VII of this chapter by Pub.
 L. 107–110.